Changing Board Sizes in Altium Designer

 If the existing board outline is not going to be useful at all to you, you can use the redefine command to create a new board outline from scratch.
 It will allow you to draw a new board outline by clicking your mouse to place the vertices of the board outline as you can see in the top of the picture below.
 On the bottom half of the picture, you can see the results of when we completed the new board outline.

 Using the Redefine feature to create a new board outline

-Another useful function is to be able to change your existing board outline with the modify command.
-In the picture below you can see on the left where the modify command has allowed us to specify a notch in the board outline.
+Another useful function is changing your existing board outline with the modify command.
+In the left picture below, the modify command allows us to specify a notch in the board outline.
 On the right side is the finished modification of the board outline with the notch.

 Using the Modify feature to create a notch in the board outline

-In addition to changing the board outline either by editing it, redefining it, or modifying it, you can also add cutouts.
-To do this, you must exit the board planning mode go into the regular 2D-layout mode by using the View menu pulldown or by simply hitting the “2” key.
-Once you are there you will go into the Design pulldown menu and select Board Shape > Define Board Cutout.
+In addition to changing the board outline either by editing, redefining, or modifying it, you can also add cutouts.
+To do this, you must exit the board planning mode go into the regular 2D-layout mode by using the View menu pulldown or by hitting the “2” key.
+Once you are there, go into the Design pulldown menu and select Board Shape > Define Board Cutout.
 Then you will click down the vertices of the cutout as you can see on the top of the picture below, and then right-click the mouse to finish the cutout as you can see on the bottom.

 - 45 Degree